jenkoian/hacktoberfest-checker/README.md

 * [Generate a GitHub personal access token](https://github.com/settings/tokens/new?scopes=&description=Hacktoberfest) to ensure you don't get rate limited as often.

-* Create a `.env` file using `.env.dist` as an example.
+* Create a `.env` file using `.env.example` as an example.
 Or export the GitHub token as an environment variable for Node.js to use:
    * Mac/Linux: `export GITHUB_TOKEN=YOUR_TOKEN`
    * Windows (cmd.exe): `set GITHUB_TOKEN=YOUR TOKEN`
    * Windows (PowerShell): `$env:GITHUB_TOKEN=YOUR TOKEN`